Skip to content

 Load testing

-This suite provides two complementary stress tools.
-Monkey tests fuzz endpoints with random methods, bodies, and parameters to test durability and correctness under garbage requests (with and without auth/CSRF).
-User load tests authenticate as normal users and exercise the user-accessible API with realistic flows, avoiding admin routes.
+The load testing suite provides two complementary stress tools.
+Monkey tests fuzz endpoints with random methods, bodies, and parameters to test durability under garbage requests.
+User load tests authenticate as normal users and exercise the API with realistic flows.

 Quick start